HKU-Smart-Mobility-Lab/simulator-matching-function-validation/readme.txt

 If you feel this code is useful for you and/or relevant to your research, please cite the following paper:

-"Shuqing Wei, Siyuan Feng, Jintao Ke, Hai Yang.
+"Wei, S., Feng, S., Ke, J., & Yang, H. (2022).
 Calibration and validation of matching functions for ride-sourcing markets.
-Communication in Transportation Research, under review."
+Communications in Transportation Research, 2, 100058."

 python version: 3.8.11